faahpamo/dao-design-pattern/README.md

 Here's the class diagram for the application that we are developing:
 ![Books database DAO class diagram](https://github.com/faimoh/dao-design-pattern/blob/master/images/UML_Class_Diagram.png)

-The class diagrams are self-explaining.
+The UML class diagram ise self-explaining.
 Here's the client program `DAOTest` that I've written to interact with the above DAO implementation:
 ```java
 public class DAOTest {
     public static void main(String[] args) {